marwankefah/SISSI/README.md

-# Seamless Iterative Semi-Supervised Correction of Imperfect Labels in Microscopy Images
+# SISSI: Seamless Iterative Semi-Supervised Correction of Imperfect Labels in Microscopy Images

+## Introduction
-This repository contains all the code written for the paper SISSI: Seamless Iterative Semi-Supervised Correction of Imperfect Labels in Microscopy Images.

-For MICCAI Workshop on [Domain Adaptation and Representation Transfer DART 2022](https://sites.google.com/view/dart2022/home).
+This is the official PyTorch implementation of the paper "SISSI: Seamless Iterative Semi-Supervised Correction of Imperfect Labels in Microscopy Images" to appear in MICCAI 2022 Workshop on [Domain Adaptation and Representation Transfer DART 2022](https://sites.google.com/view/dart2022/home).

-Marwan Kefah, Christina Bornberg, Manasi Kattel, Enrique Almar, Claudio Marrocco, Alessandro Bria

 ## Noisy annotiation generation